EOSIO/spec-repo/eep-draft_subjective_data.md

 * The result is >= (the block time of the current block - 0.5s)
 * The result is <= (the block time of the current block + 0.5s)

-`get_random` fills a buffer with arbitrary BP-produced data.
-There are no guarantees about the actual randomness of this data.
+`get_random` fills a buffer with random data.
+Even though the reference implementation of nodeos fills this with random data, there are no guarantees that individual BPs can not change this.

 ## Copyright